Careers

 Key attributes

 Excellent research, written and oral communication skills.
-Able to work independently and also able to coordinate activity as part of a small team.
-Experience in establishing FDC contacts or maintaining networks of contacts, members or stakeholders.
+Able to work independently and coordinate research activity as part of a small team.
+Experience in establishing Pacific Islands contacts or maintaining and growing networks.
 Experience in government, development or academic sectors in the Pacific.
 Strong familiarity with contemporary challenges in the Pacific region or a subset of Pacific nations.
 Strong networks in the Pacific.
 The candidate should have an undergraduate degree or equivalent, at a minimum.

 The successful candidate will join the Institute as a Research Fellow in Sydney for the duration of the contract, with salary commensurate with experience.
 Costs associated with relocation to Sydney will be covered by the Institute.
-Funding will also be available for the Fellow to engage in domestic and international travel of consequence to their research.
+Funding will also be available for living expenses and for the Fellow to engage in domestic and international travel of consequence to their research.

-Please submit your CV (maximum 3 pages) and a cover letter (maximum 2 pages) supporting your application to recruit@lowyinstitute.org by 9 April 2023.
-The cover letter should include a brief summary of the research you would like to undertake with the Institute and any issues you would like the Institute to be aware of regarding relocation to Sydney.
+Please submit your CV (maximum three pages), a one-page research proposal, and a cover letter (maximum two pages) supporting your application to recruit@lowyinstitute.org by 27 May 2024.
+The cover letter should include a brief summary of relevant work experience, motivation for participating in the Fellow program, and any issues you would like the Institute to be aware of regarding relocation to Sydney.